Setting Up A Club

 - How do we support the volunteers that are contributing to our club?

-Many other clubs have already tackled these issues, so to save you 'reinventing the wheel' we've brought together several useful guides and help pages here in a Club Resources pack.
+Many other clubs have already tackled these issues, so to save you 'reinventing the wheel' we've brought together several useful guides and help pages in a Club Resources pack.

 If your club just keeps the same members and doesn't review its activities, it runs the risk of becoming static and eventually withering away as members drift off.
 A healthy club is one that has a regular influx of new members and a periodic change in office-bearers on the committee.
 It has a mix of recreational, competitive and social activities.
 And it's regularly thinking about the future.

-You don't have to be ambitious, provided you keep reviewing whether your club is doing with the current and potential future members actually want.
+You don't have to be ambitious, provided you keep reviewing whether your club is doing what the current and potential future members actually want.
 If you look around at other clubs, you'll find that they may be recruiting more younger members (the full members of the future), looking to expand their facilities, starting new competitions or joining new leagues, or providing more training and coaching for their members.
 There are many options for developing your club - you just need to decide which is the most appropriate.

 - The club section of our website introduces this whole area and gives you some tools and ideas for growing your club